• GO TO PARASOL MEDICAL SITE

 1) Run mock inspections.

 Pick two scenarios—one document-heavy, one practice-focused.
 Time your document retrieval (target: <2 minutes per item).
 Observe a full compounding event end-to-end; score against your aseptic checklist.
 Debrief immediately and assign actions.
+2) Implement a Quarterly Quality Management Review (QMR).

 Keep it lean and repeatable.
 Agenda: